Introduction

 from aspose.email_foss import msg

-for att in loaded.iter_attachments_info():
+for entry in reader.iter_streams():

 from aspose.email_foss import msg